univention/univention-corporate-server/doc/manual/index.rst

 directory establishes the membership in the UCS domain for users.
 Computers receive a computer account when they join the domain.
-Microsoft Windows systems can also join the domain such that users can log in there with their domain passport.
+Microsoft Windows systems can also join the domain such that users can sign in there with their domain passport.

 UCS utilizes OpenLDAP as a directory service server.
 The directory is provided by the |UCSPRIMARYDN| and replicated on all UCS Directory Nodes